CAT 2017 NEWS

 NATIONAL LEVEL ONLINE TEST

 Ans.
-During my graduation pre-final year and final year vacation I joined IBS.
-IBS is fairly a good institute with a fee of Rs.
-9500/- for 3 months.
-I couldn't devote much time for practice because of the college after my coaching.
+During my graduation pre-final year and final year vacation, I joined IBS to get good CAT Result.
+IBS is fairly a good institute with a fee of INR 9,500 for 3 months.
+I couldn't devote much time to practice because of the college after my coaching.

-2. Along with that it is vital to plan a pattern for answering questions.
-Allocate considerable amount of time to select questions.
+2. Along with that, it is vital to plan a pattern for answering questions.
+Allocate the considerable amount of time to select questions.

 3. Start with comfortable areas, don’t take more than 2 minutes for a question.